 OCP Data Privacy Policy

-This OCP Data Privacy Policy is incorporated by reference into the OCP Service Terms and Conditions agreement with OMILIA NATURAL LANGUAGE SOLUTIONS LTD, a company incorporated and existing under the laws of Cyprus with registered offices at Gladstonos 55 Str., 3040, Limassol, Cyprus, TIC number 123189502Z (“Omilia”) and describes the contractual requirements for Data Privacy provided by Omilia to the End User (hereinafter “Data Controller”) related to the provision of OCP Services that the Partner has licensed from Omilia and transferred or sublicensed to the End User, or to the provision of OCP Services that the End-User has licensed directly from Omilia.
-This OCP Data Privacy Policy is applicable to the extent that Omilia has access and control over Data Controller’s data.
+This OCP Data Privacy Policy is incorporated by reference into the OCP Service Terms and Conditions agreement with OMILIA NATURAL LANGUAGE SOLUTIONS LTD, a company incorporated and existing under the laws of Cyprus with registered offices at Gladstonos 55 Str., 3040, Limassol, Cyprus, TIC number 123189502Z (“Omilia”), and describes the contractual requirements for Data Privacy provided by Omilia to the Customer (hereinafter “Data Controller”) related to the provision of OCP Services that the Partner has licensed from Omilia and transferred or sublicensed to the Customer, or to the provision of OCP Services that the Customer has licensed directly from Omilia.
+This OCP Data Privacy Policy is applicable to the extent that Omilia, acting as “Data Processor”, has access and control over Data Controller’s data.

 1.

-Omilia warrants and undertakes in respect of all Personal Data that it processes on behalf of Data Controller that at all times:
+Omilia warrants and undertakes in respect of all Personal Data that it processes on behalf of the Data Controller that at all times:

 1.1.1.

-It shall only process such Personal Data for the purposes of providing the Services and as may subsequently be agreed by the Parties in writing and, in so doing, shall act solely on the documented instructions of Data Controller;
+It shall only process such Personal Data for the purposes of providing the Services and as may subsequently be agreed by the Parties in writing and, in so doing, shall act solely on the documented instructions of the Data Controller;

 1.1.2.